DevilXD/TwitchDropsMiner/README.md

 - Stream-less drop mining - save on bandwidth.
 - Game priority and exclusion lists, allowing you to focus on mining what you want, in the order you want, and ignore what you don't want.
-- Sharded websocket connection, allowing for tracking up to `(8*50-2)//2=199` channels at the same time.
+- Sharded websocket connection, allowing for tracking up to `199` channels at the same time.
-- Automatic drop campaigns discovery based on linked accounts (requires you to do [account linking](https://www.twitch.tv/drops/campaigns) yourself though)
+- Automatic drop campaigns discovery based on linked accounts (requires you to do [account linking](https://www.twitch.tv/drops/campaigns) yourself though).
 - Stream tags and drop campaign validation, to ensure you won't end up mining a stream that can't earn you the drop.
 - Automatic channel stream switching, when the one you were currently watching goes offline, as well as when a channel streaming a higher priority game goes online.
 - Login session is saved in a cookies file, so you don't need to login every time.